OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 - [Visual Studio Code (VS Code)](https://code.visualstudio.com/) or your preferred code editor

-- Outlook on Windows (connected to a Microsoft 365 account) or Outlook on the web
+- Outlook on Windows (connected to a Microsoft 365 account)

 ### Create the add-in project